EeOneGuy: Career

 Rudskyi created his YouTube channel on 19 March 2013, and began uploading on March 24, 2013.

 At first, all his videos were filmed in Ukraine.
-Then he met his girlfriend and moved to Sapporo, Japan where he made a lot of content.
+Then he met his girlfriend Maryana Ro and moved to Sapporo, Japan where he made a lot of content.
 In April 2017 he became the most popular Russian-speaking YouTuber.

-In 2017 he left YouTube and social media to study in Warsaw and focus on beatmaking.
-In 2018 he signed the contract with a Russian YouTube network Yoola and the next year he released his first song in English.
+In 2017, he left YouTube and social media to study in Warsaw and focus on beatmaking.
+In 2018, he signed the contract with a Russian YouTube network Yoola and the next year he released his first song in English.
 In the end of 2019 he released three songs with a new stage name AWEN.
 Since 2020 he started making videos for YouTube again as well as releasing new songs.
 He was using AWEN name for songs in English and EeOneGuy for songs in Russian.

 After Russia invaded Ukraine in 2022 he started to make songs in Ukrainian, apparently cutting ties with Yoola label.